twilio-professional-services/flex-project-template/docs/docs/setup-guides/01_deploy-to-hosted-flex.md

 ---

-:::caution
+:::danger IMPORTANT UNDERSTANDING
 These deploy steps will setup taskrouter configuration possibly overwriting resources that may already be there.

-*If you do not want to overwrite any changes uncheck the `Deploy Terraform?` input box when running the github action to deploy flex*
+If you do not want to overwrite any changes uncheck the `Deploy Terraform?` input box when running the github action to deploy flex

 ![image](/img/guides/github-trigger.png)

+doing this however will mean some features will need manual setup, the steps of which can be found in the relevant documentation.

 :::

-:::note

-Resources effected
+:::info Resources effected

 ## TaskRouter